 What dates do Leaders need to be available?

-All Leaders are required to attend the Leader Training Week in Vermont prior to leading a program.
-The Leader Training Week is scheduled for June 25-July 1, 2018.
+All Leaders are required to attend Staff Training in Vermont prior to leading a program.
+Staff Training is scheduled for June 24-June 29, 2019.

 Programs run between two and six weeks in length, and you can find dates for specific programs here.
-Groups begin departing the United States for their program country on July 1, and the majority of programs return to the United States between July 29 and August 5, 2018.
+The earliest 2019 Experiment programs depart from the US at the end of June, and the majority of programs conclude by early August.

 Do Leaders get to choose their program?